Concerts for the 2013-2014 Season

 Beethoven String Quartet No. 7 in F Major, Op.
 59, No. 1

-- Saturday, May 3, 2014, 7:30 pmLincoln Middle SchoolSingle tickets: Regular $20, Senior $15, Student $10 (available at the door)Walden Chamber PlayersFounded in 1997, the Boston-based ensemble is comprised of twelve dynamic artists, performing in various combinations of instruments.
-For the SFCM concert, we will have oboe, piano and string trio.
+- Saturday, May 3, 2014, 7:30 pmLincoln Middle SchoolSingle tickets: Regular $20, Senior $15, Student $10 (available at the door)Walden Chamber PlayersFounded in 1997, this Boston-based ensemble, comprised of twelve talented musicians, presents imaginative programs using various combinations of instruments.
 The success of its performances and recordings have made the Walden one of the most sought-after chamber ensembles in the country.
+For its concert with SFCM, five musicians playing oboe, piano, and strings will present an exciting program featuring two piano quartets and two lovely works with oboe.
 Chamber Music America raves: "A season spent with the Walden Chamber Players is a time for discovery."

 Turina Piano Quartet in A minor, Op.
 67